AC8L/QMX_Plus_Autotuner_Internal_Battery_Speaker/README.md

 https://www.digikey.com/en/mylists/list/1DR9PWCRAR

 ## Approximate cost estimate
- Below is a rough estimate (with most pessimistic unoptimized assumption) for few configurations based on 10/13/24 simulation of JLPCB ordering plus US shipment.
+ Below is a rough estimate (with most pessimistic unoptimized assumption) for few configurations based on 10/13/24 simulation of JLPCB ordering plus US shipment and, Digikey part list cost.
 Estimation is based on a minimum batch of 5 PCB order and can be significantly lower with higer batch size.
 With current inflation rates next year this info will be well outdated.
 ### All Inclusive
  - ATU: $115 per 5
  - ATU Mount PCB: $8.40 per 5